bradsec/shren/README.md

 git clone https://github.com/bradsec/shren.git
 cd shren

-# Placing in /usr/local/sbin will allow all users access
+# Copy script to a directory in the user $PATH such as /usr/sbin or /usr/local/sbin
 sudo cp shren.sh /usr/local/sbin/shren

 # Make script readable and executable